-Blepharoplasty, or eyelid surgery, is a cosmetic procedure that removes unwanted excess fat or skin from the eyelid.
+Blepharoplasty, or eyelid surgery, is a cosmetic procedure that removes excess skin and fat from the eyelid.
 This is done to remove unwanted bags from under the eye or to improve droopy or hooded eyelids.

 What does eyelid surgery involve?

-Eyelid surgery is either performed under general anaesthetic or using local anaesthetic and a sedative.
+Eyelid surgery is either performed under general anaesthetic or using local anaesthetic.

 This is the more common type of eyelid surgery.
 An incision is made in the crease of the eyelid, within its natural fold.
-The surgeon can then remove any excess fat or skin, before applying stitches to the incision.
-No scar will be visible, as the incision is made in the natural crease.
+Our surgeons can then remove any excess fat or skin, before applying stitches to the incision.
+The scar should be barely visible, as the incision is made in the natural crease.
 This procedure usually takes up to one hour.

 An incision is made in one of two places: just underneath the lower eyelashes, or on the inside of the eyelid.
 The surgeon can remove any excess fat from under the eye, and in some cases excess skin.
 This operation is very effective at removing eye bags but is less predictable at removing wrinkles because the amount of skin that can be removed may be limited, removing too much skin will cause the lower lid to be dragged down.
 This procedure can last up to two hours.